-Governor Gina Raimondo has extended her executive order on mask wearing.
+There continues to be an executive order on mask wearing.
 Masks or face coverings must be worn, both indoors and outdoors, whenever you are with someone who is not from your household, regardless of social distance.
 Exceptions to this include children under two and anyone whose health would be negatively impacted by wearing a face covering.
-Find more info about
+Find tips and more info about masks here.

-Please visit the Rhode Island Department of Health's (RIDOH) website for the most up-to-date travel information.
-As of Oct.
-23, 2020, RIDOH's website states:
+***Please visit the Rhode Island Department of Health's (RIDOH) website for the most up-to-date and detailed travel information.***

 Warwick RI's T.F.
 Green Airport is conveniently located just 10 minutes from Providence.
 Throughout the COVID-19 pandemic, the airport has made the safety of its travelers a top priority.
 Before you travel, be sure to visit T.F.
 Green Airport's COVID-19 Travel Information page here to learn about current travel restrictions and airport protocols or download this helpful pdf.
 PDF File, which highlights what to expect while there.
 T.F.
 Green has recently implemented on-site COVID-19 rapid testing, with more info available here.
 For additional information about air travel in general during the time of COVID-19, visit the U.S. Department of Transportation's website here.